edwardtanguay/base-react-001/README.md

 This is a template site that works as-is and enables you to quickly build a website/app with menu and multiple pages that functions both in a browser and on mobile devices, and can be published for free to a public URL hosted at Netlify.

-The following technlogies are used and tested to work together:
+This is a good site if you are new to React and want to start with a site that has numerous useful technologies and features working together:

+**Technologies:**

 - React (based on create-react-app)
+- React Router
 - TypeScript
+- Bootstrap
 - SASS
-- Bootstrap
 - JQuery
 - ESLint

-- React Router
+**Features:**
-- Responsive Bootstrap Navbar with three sample pages
+- responsive Bootstrap Navbar with three sample pages
+- pages have internal links from one page to the next
-- One page reads data from a JSON file and displays it on the page with graphics
+- one page reads data from a JSON file and displays it on the page with graphics
+- custom favicon works, shows up in bookmarks and browser tabs
+- TODO: title of individual pages show
+- TODO: refactor datapod directory out
+- TODO: flex display in flashcards

 ## Prerequisites